cldatascience/datasciencecoursera/GettingAndCleaningData/CodeBook.md

+# Codebook
-# Codebook for class project, Getting and Cleaning Data, Oct 2015
+Codebook for class project, Getting and Cleaning Data, Oct 2015

 ## Study design
 The dataset produced using run_analysis.R was processed from raw data